 What is the secret of the education system with high rankings in many international studies?
 Take a closer look at both Estonian and international reviews of Estonian education, and get more in-depth information on various aspects of the Estonian education system.

-Estonia has one of the highest-quality education systems in the world, achieving high levels of performance and equity among students.
-According to PISA 2018 Estonian general education is 1st in Europe and among the best in the world and has shown high rankings in many international studies.
+Estonia’s education system is well-regarded, with good performance and equity among students.
+According to PISA 2022 Estonian general education is 1st in Europe and among the best in the world and has shown high rankings in many international studies.

 The Education Strategy 2021–2035, which sets out key educational goals for the next 15 years.